olaves97/Pet_adoption_project/README.md

 - Pets - a list of all available pets for adoption
 - Login - login page for users and moderators **[in progress]**

-After answering the questions, a page appears with the three animals taht best suit users' preferences.
+After answering the questions, a page appears with the three animals that best suit users' preferences.

 ## Used technologies